-|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|
+|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 1: Arrive in Windhoek, Namibia

 You are met on arrival in Windhoek and transferred to your hotel.
 This evening, we will meet for dinner and your orientation.
-Overnight in Windhoek.

-Day 2: To Sossusvlei
+Day 2: To Sesriem

 Today we visit the world's highest and most picturesque sand dunes at Sossusvlei.
 Sossusvlei itself is a huge ephemeral pan set amid red/orange sand dunes which tower as much as 300 meters over the underlying strata.
 It would not be unusual to see gemsbok and ostriches roaming over the sand.
 The best way to get a feel for this "sea of sand" is to climb one of the dunes.
 The view will leave you in awe.
-Overnight near Sesriem.

 Today we drive through Namib-Naukluft National Park and the Kuiseb Canyon on our way to Swakopmund.
 Namib-Naukluft is Namibia's largest national park and takes in much of the Namib Desert as well as the surrounding gravel plains and the dramatic Naukluft Massif.
-This mountainous area with dramatic scenery and superb hiking trails, serves as a refuge for Hertmann's mountain zebra.
+This mountainous area with dramatic scenery and superb hiking trails serves as a refuge for Hertmann's mountain zebra.

 Day 7: To Opuwo, Kaokoland